 When people reach out to a brand through social media, they often aren’t actually getting in touch with someone from the company itself.
 Instead, they end up speaking with the social media manager for that particular brand.

-As previously mentioned, some businesses have internal teams that handle specific tasks.
+Some businesses have internal teams that handle specific tasks.
 If you’re in charge of handling customer service obligations, this should be integrated into the rate that you charge your clients.

 This is particularly true for large organizations.
 Having a larger audience will lead to a larger volume of customer concerns.